research center, talk

 This month, two Close Encounters take place during the a.pass End-Communication event, an event dedicated to a.pass researchers presenting their research at the end of the post-masters program.

-A DIALOGUE ON ACTIVE ARCHIVES WITH NICOLAS MALEVE, FEMKE SNELTING & PIERRE RUBIO
+A DIALOGUE ON ACTIVE ARCHIVES WITH NICOLAS MALEVE AND FEMKE SNELTING

 “Within Active Archives, we aim to set up multi-directional communication channels, and are interested in making information circulate back and forth.
 We would like to give material away and receive it transformed: enriched by different connections, contexts and contradictions.”